Increase Income and Credit Score to Qualify for Student Loan RefinancingAugust 3, 2020

 If your goal is to become debt-free as quickly as possible, student loan refinancing can be a powerful tool for managing your loans.
-ELFI customers reported that they save an average of $272 per month, and should see an average of $13,940 in total savings after refinancing their loans with Education Loan Finance.1
+ELFI customers reported that they save an average of $278 per month or will see an average of $20,774 in total savings after refinancing their loans with Education Loan Finance.1

 Unfortunately, not everyone qualifies for refinancing the first time they apply.
 When you submit your loan application, refinancing lenders look at your income, credit score, and credit history to determine whether to issue you a loan.
 If you don’t meet their requirements in just one area, the lenders will deny your application.